syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 The procedure for creating Resources(.resw) file is as follows:

-*	Create Resources(.resw) file in sample with C Sharp culture standard name for example fr , de-DE and so.
+*	Create Resources(.resw) file in sample with C# culture standard name for example fr , de-DE and so.

 ![](Localization_images/Localization_XFUWP_Resw.png)